henrytan0705/henrytan0705.github.io/README.md

-This is my personal site which has languages and technologies I have worked with as well as projects that I have completed with links to live site and github repo.
+This is my personal site which has languages and technologies I have worked with as well as projects that I have completed with links to live site and github repos.